reactjs/react.dev/content/tutorial/tutorial.md

 npx create-react-app my-app
 ```

-3. Delete all files in the `src/` folder of the new project
+3. Delete all the files in the `src/` folder of the new project

 > Note:
 >